-The total pension liability in the June 30, 2019 actuarial valuation was determined using an individual entry-age normal actuarial cost method and the following actuarial assumptions:
+The total pension liability in the June 30, 2020 actuarial valuation was determined using an individual entry-age normal actuarial cost method and the following actuarial assumptions:

-Inflation 2.50 percent per year
+Inflation 2.50% per year

-Active Member Payroll Growth 3.25 percent per year
+Active Member Payroll Growth 3.25% per year

-Investment Rate of Return 7.50 percent
+Investment Rate of Return 7.50%

 Salary increases were based on a service-related table.
 Mortality rates for active members, retirees, survivors, and disabilitants for all plans were based on RP 2014 tables for males or females, as appropriate, with slight adjustments to fit PERA's experience.
-Cost of living benefit increases after retirement for retirees are assumed to be 1.25 percent per year for the General Employees Plan.
+Cost of living benefit increases after retirement for retirees are assumed to be 1.25% per year for GERF.

-Actuarial assumptions used in the June 30, 2019 valuation were based on the results of actuarial experience studies.
-The most recent four-year experience study in the General Employees Plan was completed in 2019.
+Actuarial assumptions used in the June 30, 2020 valuation were based on the results of actuarial experience studies.
+The most recent four-year experience study for GERF was completed in 2019.
+The assumption changes were adopted by the Board and become effective with the July 1, 2020 actuarial valuation.

-The following changes in actuarial assumptions and plan provisions occurred in 2019:
+The following changes in actuarial assumptions and plan provisions occurred in 2020: